DeborahVolpe/ISA_group6_Gabriele_Qin_Volpe/Lab1/Useful_program/file_comparison/README.md

 To execute
 >./MyProgram file1.txt file2.txt

-This program is able to compare two file with different lenght and find the maximum difference
+This program is able to compare two file with the same lenght and find the maximum difference.

+It is also possible compare the two file using the bash command:
+	diff file1.txt file2.txt
+In this case, the output enumerate the line different in the two file.
+In case of empty output, the two file are perfectly equal